 So, if judged by the standard set by (most) modern textbooks, TL is atypical.
 Yet judged in the light of the entire history of geometry - a history which stretches back to at least 300 BC - the class is really very typical.
 For most of its history, geometry was a proof class.
 I hope that I can do my part to return geometry to its roots.

-First, no analytic geometry is found outside Chapter 12.
-Thus the geometry of Chapters 1 - 11 is purely synthetic; that is, it's of the definition-postulate-proof type found in Euclid's Elements.
+First, little analytic geometry is found outside Chapter 12.
+Thus the geometry of Chapters 1 - 11 is almost all synthetic; that is, it's of the definition-postulate-proof type found in Euclid's Elements.
 I do make use of number in a way that Euclid did not, for I assign to both angles and segments reals that give their measures.
-But prior to Chapter 12, I do not coordinatize points.
+But prior to Chapter 12 (with the sole exception of the last two sections of the Right Triangles chapter), I do not coordinatize points.

 Second, this course does not ever stray into the third dimension.
 It is on the contrary a class in planar geometry alone.
 Why is that?
 Planar geometry offers more than enough content for a year.
 Moreover, it is no trivial matter to develop a geometry of the third dimension; and an attempt to do so would no doubt result in too much content for a yearlong course.